Get-Your/Get-Your/README.md

 ### Delete User
 This is in the event a user needs to be deleted (except the original admin user, which can't be deleted).
 A role can be deleted using this same method, but permissions will need to be dispersed to a new user if proper access is to be maintained.

-> The suffix ' CASCADE;' may be needed for some/all of the `REVOKE` commands, but these are starting without for safety.
+> The suffix ' CASCADE;' may be needed for some/all of the `REVOKE` commands, but these are posted without to help prevent accidental cascading removal.

+    REVOKE analytics_role FROM <username>;
     REVOKE privileged_role FROM <username>;
     REVOKE base_role FROM <username>;
     REVOKE ALL ON ALL TABLES IN SCHEMA public FROM <username>;